implico/sass-core/README.md

 The default [font set](#styles-font-sets) is taken, you can also pass a different font set name or a breakpoint font size map as a second parameter.

 ##### vw unit
-To make the font size dependent on the viewport width, use the `font-vw` mixin, specifying the maximum font sizes for the breakpoints, i.e.:
+To make the font size dependent on the viewport width, use the `font-vw` mixin, specifying the maximum font sizes for the breakpoints, e.g.:
 ```sass
 @include font-vw((mobile: 15px, mobile-sm: 14px, tablet: 13px, desktop: 17px));
 ```
-For desktop breakpoints, px font size will be used - you can change the `$sc-font-conv-vw-exclude` config variable (list) or pass it as a `$vwExcludeBreakpoints` parameter.
+For desktop breakpoints (desktop, desktop-lg), the `px` font size unit will always be used - you can change the `$sc-font-conv-vw-exclude` config variable (list) or pass it as a `$vwExcludeBreakpoints` parameter.

 ##### The result
 Media queries will be automatically created.
-Produced CSS code will be similar to (example for vw unit; px size is just a fallback for browsers not supporting this unit, multiplied by a 0.9 ratio):
+Produced CSS code will be similar to (example for vw unit; px size is just a fallback for browsers not supporting this unit):
 ```css
 /* mobile */
 font-size: 14px;